 Your manufacturer will provide you with a warranty to cover the cost of replacing defective materials.
 However, you’re more likely to make use of a workmanship warranty, which is a warranty that covers you in the event that your roof is damaged as a result of poor installation.
 In either case, you want to act fast so that you can make use of those warranties!

-Proven Roofing has achieved Master Elite status from GAF, a top of the line manufacturer of roofing parts.
+Proven Contracting has achieved Master Elite status from GAF, a top of the line manufacturer of roofing parts.
 That’s a title that’s awarded to only the most skilled of craftspeople!
-Proven roofing only uses GAF components, so the same manufacturer’s warranty covers all the parts.
+Proven Contracting only uses GAF components, so the same manufacturer’s warranty covers all the parts.
 So, you’re unlikely to use the workmanship warranty because the installation will be top-notch and you’re unlikely to use the manufacturer’s warranty because the products are equally high quality!

 In the event of your roof getting damaged by an act of nature, you should contact your homeowner’s insurance right away.
-So long as your roof was installed in a manner that meets all the most current building codes, which it will be if it’s installed by Proven Roofing, and so long as your roof is regularly inspected, then your homeowner’s insurance should compensate you for the cost of repair.
+So long as your roof was installed in a manner that meets all the most current building codes, which it will be if it’s installed by Proven Contracting, and so long as your roof is regularly inspected, then your homeowner’s insurance should compensate you for the cost of repair.
 Given that the roofing company calls it an actual act of nature and so long as your roof hasn’t exceeded its lifespan.
 The faster you act the more likely you are to get help from your insurance company.
 And even if your roof is past its lifespan, check in with your insurance company to see if you can be partially reimbursed.

 Money may be tight or you may be debt-averse, but that shouldn’t stop you from replacing your roof right away!
 The longer you hold out the more likely it is that your roof will get more damaged.
 And that damage may extend to other parts of your home as well like drywall, paint, insulation, your electrical system, etc. That will only make your replacement more costly!
 Luckily, you have many options.

-To begin with, Proven Roofing is approved to help you put together a financing plan that’ll work for you!
+To begin with, Proven Contracting is approved to help you put together a financing plan that’ll work for you!
 Although, if you have a lot of equity in your home, a low-interest loan may be an even better option.
 If you have good credit you may also want to consider a zero-interest credit card.
 You might even be able to pay your entire roof off before the interest kicks in, or pay enough of your roof off to not have to pay that much interest!
 Even if it means getting into debt, you shouldn’t put off getting your roof replaced.

 You can also get a cash-out refinancing.
 That’s when you get a new mortgage on your home for more money than your home requires so that the additional funds can be used as seen fit.
 In this case, those funds would cover the cost of your roof!
 You can also pay off any high-interest debts so that your budget is less constrained.
 Your new mortgage can also provide more accommodating terms.
 That way you’re paying less per month toward your mortgage and, again, have a less constrained budget.